6 Sneaky Lessons on How Not To ‘FAIL’ in Blogging.

 The best scenario is when you can add value to your readers along with entertaining them.

-For example, let’s say you are a technology blogger and write about the gadget.
+For example, let’s say you are a technology blogger and write about latest gadget.
 Your audience might visit your blog to find updates about the latest gadgets.

-Here, you can write amazing contents on new gadgets to retain your audience.
-However, if your posts are entertaining, then your readers might also want to share that post with their friends.
+Here- you can write amazing contents on new gadgets to add value and retain your audience.
+However, if your posts are also entertaining/funny at the same time, then your readers might also want to share that post with their friends.

 Quick fact: ‘Entertaining’ posts are shared more than ‘value-adding’ posts on social media like Facebook, twitter etc.